-I have 14 years experience working on gender equality and inclusive development in Indonesia, Papua New Guinea and Australia.
+I have a wealth of experience working on different project activities in Indonesia, Papua New Guinea and Australia.

-I hold a PhD in gender and anthropology and a Bachelor of Arts (with Honours) in Psychology.
-My doctoral thesis focused on health and sexuality among young, indigenous women and involved two years of residential fieldwork in a West Papuan city.
+I hold a PhD in gender and anthropology and a Bachelor of Arts (with 1st class Honours) in Psychology.
+My doctoral thesis focused on health and sexuality among young, indigenous women and involved two years of residential fieldwork in a West Papuan (eastern Indonesia) city.

 I have delivered quality products, on time, for clients including: